Hello and welcome to my Burton Process Flying V review.

-Overall this is one of the better all-mountain decks that I’ve ridden.
-It fits the definition of all-mountain to a tee.
+Overall this is one of the better soft, playful all-mountain decks that I’ve ridden.
 You can do a bit of everything and go anywhere.
 It’s a great deck if you want that one board quiver and want something that’s not too aggressive.

-The ideal person for this board would be someone looking for one board for everything, that likes a board on the playful side, wants an all-mountain deck that can jib well – and one that can take them through any ability level.
+The ideal person for this board would be someone looking for one board for everything, that likes a board on the playful side, wants an all-mountain deck that can jib well – and one that can help them to progress their skill level.

 There are certainly better options if you’re looking for something more leaning towards the carving, speed, edge-hold in hard conditions type of ride but for something on the playful, freestyle end of all-mountain, this is a great choice.